mitmedialab/rr_interaction/README.md

    `interaction_scripts/rr2_study/session_config.toml` for an example).
-2. An initial TOML performance log file, which should contain the levels at which the robot's stories should be for story retell tasks and create-a-story tasks for each participant/user.
+2. An initial TOML performance log file, which should contain the levels at which the robot's stories should be for story retell tasks and create-a-story tasks for each participant/user, as well as the condition each participant is in (i.e., "RR" for relational condition, "NR" for not relational).
 3. Any performance log files (generated for each interaction run from `src/rr_interaction_node.py`).
 4. A directory of stories that the robot can tell.
 Could have sub-directories